A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 Face mask ventilation in the time of COVID19 requires added safety measures.
 As an aerosolizing procedure, full PPE and the addition of a viral filter as well as maintaining a good mask seal during ventilation are critical.
 See the set-up here: ✋

-It doesn’t always go as planned in an emergency, and you don’t always get it right the first time.
+You don’t always get it right the first time.
 That’s okay.
-But you need to be able to predict potential problems, and to problem-solve in real time, so that if your first attempt fails you’re able to rapidly optimize your approach to achieve your best effort.
+But you do need to be able to problem-solve in real time to achieve your best effort.
 We call this the Oxygenation Cycle.
-Just scroll down to see the essential optimization tools for the BVM. 👇
+Just scroll down to see the essential optimization sequence for the BVM. 👇

 If you want to take a deeper dive into this concept of the Oxygenation Cycle you can learn more here.

 Don’t get locked in.
 Have a plan to prepare for stress and focus lock.